takanuva15/forbes-takehometest/README.md

 web server's dictionary could have words not present in another's.

 One option is to stop storing the dictionary and Trie structure locally on the web server.
-Instead, we can leverage a SQL db table for storing the overall word list and use a NoSQL db (eg a Graph database) for storing the Trie structure.
+Instead, we can leverage a db table for storing the overall word list and use a NoSQL db (eg a Graph database) for storing the Trie structure.
 Then, when we want to query the Trie for an autocorrect match, our web server would simply trigger a query to run in our DB.
 This would probably be the optimal solution for resiliency and minimal custom configuration on the server.